Semang: Language

 Semang languages belonged to the Aslian branch of the Austroasiatic languages.
 These languages are also spoken by the neighbouring Senoi.
 Austroasiatic languages, spoken by Khmer or Vietnamese, were adopted by various other hunter-gatherer groups during the Neolithic and pre-Neolithic period.
 Later, Kra-Dai and Austronesian languages partially replaced Austroasiatic and other languages.

+It is believed that Aslian languages were brought to the Malay Peninsula from the north, from the territory of modern Thailand.
+The ancestors of the Semang lived on the peninsula long before the arrival of Austroasiatic.
+It is clear that they would have once spoken other, unknown, languages.
+However, no direct lexical evidence of this has yet been obtained.

 Aslian languages are divided into four main divisions: the Northern Aslian languages, Central Aslian languages, Southern Aslian languages and the Jah Hut language, which occupies a separate position.

 Among Semang in Malaysia, there are further extended languages and dialects such as Kensiu language, Kentaq Bong dialect, Kintaq Nakil dialect, Jahai language, Minriq language, Bateg Deq language, Mintil language, Bateg Nong language, Semnam language, Sabüm language, Lanoh Yir dialect, Lanoh Jengjeng dialect.
 Most of them form the Northern Aslian languages group of the Aslian languages, only the languages of the Lanoh language (with the dialects of its subfamilies and Semnam language close to it) belong to the Central Aslian languages group.
 Very few Semang languages have been studied in Thailand, most likely in Kensiu language or Jahai language.

 A characteristic feature of the Semang languages is that they do not have clear boundaries.
 This is a typical phenomenon for languages whose carriers are mostly small nomadic groups, of whom the usual situation is when representatives of different ethnic groups live together in the same temporary camp settlement.
 Thus, all the Northern Aslian languages together form a large continuous network of languages, interconnected by constant contacts.
 A similar but smaller network form the languages of the Lanoh language.

 Not all Semang languages have survived to this day, some of the dialects are already completely extinct.
 This danger also threatens some of the existing dialects, including Sabüm language, Semnam language and Mintil language.
 At the same time, the situation with most Semang languages remains stable; regardless of the small number of their speakers, their language are not threaten with disappearance.

 Most Semang, in addition to their own language, also speak Malay.
 There are also many Malay loanwords in all Semang languages.
 In addition, some Aslian languages contain many loanwords from each other.
 Another source of loanwords is the Thai language, which is noticeably predominantly in the Kensiu language, in the north of the peninsula.
 In Thailand, most of the settled Semang also speak Thai.
 However, in some rare cases, some or a few Semang can also speak English since that Malaysia was ruled by the British from 1867–1957.